Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Robustness dimensions

 \subsection{Robustness to what?}

 After clarifying the role of performance in robustness evaluation, the next step is to identify against what the model must be robust.
 Robustness assessment concerns how input perturbations affect the system's predictive capabilities and whether the model can maintain its intended behaviour.
-Possible threats identified in \citet{2024BEI2} include unseen, biased, adversarial or invalid data, external interference and environmental conditions; the AI Act similarly points to errors, faults, inconsistencies and unexpected situations (Recital 75).
+There are several possible threats to an AI system.
+As factors that challenge robustness, the~\citet{2024BEI2} identifies the presence of unseen, biased, adversarial or invalid data inputs, external interference and environmental conditions.
+Similarly, the AI Act identifies errors, faults, inconsistencies and unexpected situations (Recital 75, Art 15.4).
+While these risk factors may appear relatively specific, they remain difficult to operationalise, as they group together different phenomena and do not indicate how their impact should be assessed or prioritised in context.
+They can therefore be understood as high-level sources of risk, which require further specification to be translated into testable perturbations.
 Some minor perturbations in input are unavoidable, while others might lead to more severe problems.
 A report of the latter must be documented under the risk management obligations of Art.
 9, which requires the identification, estimation and evaluation of foreseeable risks.
 Identifying which input changes are critical depends on the system’s intended use; therefore, the robustness goal must be clearly specified.
-Generic instructions, such as “robust to dissimilar inputs”, are too vague, since a model may generalise well across different distributions in the same application domain, but fail entirely on inputs of unrelated domains~\cite{iso2021artificial}.
+Generic instructions, such as “robust to dissimilar inputs”, are insufficiently precise and depending on the type of variation, a system can comply or behave inadequately.
+A system may maintain stable performance on data that presents a gradual shift in the distribution, but can fail if the inputs belong to edge-case scenarios that were insufficiently represented during training.
 Assessing robustness requires a precise goal, defined by narrowing down the relevant perturbations that the system can face.
-The following section examines the contextual drivers that shape the identification of these perturbations.
+The following section introduces the contextual drivers and discusses how they shape both the identification of possible perturbations and the choice of evaluation methods.